Franz Wasner: Biography

 In 1958 Wasner decided to do missionary work on the Fiji Islands until 1966.
 During his stay, he commissioned murals in the small church of his station in Naiserelangi by the French artist Jean Charlot.

 The Vatican appointed him in 1967 rector of the Pontifical Institute Santa Maria dell' Anima in Rome, which he headed until 1981.

-He died on June 21, 1992 in Salzburg.
+He died on June 21, 1992, in Salzburg and was buried in the PetersFriedhof.